AparaV/Twitter-Analysis/README.md

 A GUI window will open.
 Go to Corpora and download stopwords

 ##Other important information
 You will need an active Twitter account in order to use the code.
-You must register a new app with that Twitter account to get the following credentials
+You must register a new app with that Twitter account to get the following credentials and put them in a file named 'config' in the same order.

 + Consumer Key (API Key)
 + Consumer Secret (API Secret)